 Investigations: Super-serious and super-dangerous international criminal syndicate leader Quercus Alba who is responsible for just about all of the game's events.

 Investigations 2 has Bansai Ichiyanagi.
-Unlike the killers of the game's previous three cases, he has absolutely no redeeming features whatsoever, his Amoral Attorney streak rivals or even surpasses von Karma (he auctions off evidence from past cases, for one) and he manages to drives Edgeworth into a Heroic BSOD so bad he resigns as a prosecutor!
+Unlike the killers of the game's previous three cases, he has absolutely no redeeming features whatsoever, his Amoral Attorney streak rivals or even surpasses von Karma (he auctions off evidence from past cases, for one) and he manages to drives Edgeworth into a Heroic B.S.O.D. so bad he resigns as a prosecutor!
 And just when you think it can't possibly get any worse, he crosses the Moral Event Horizonright in front of everyone by telling his own son, in the cruelest way possible, that he would never have amounted to anything without his help.
-It's no wonder that he pretty much causes until-then rival Hakari Mikagami to go Heel-Face Turn.
+It's no wonder that he causes until-then rival Hakari Mikagami to go Heel–Face Turn.
 What's most surprising is the final case's killer actually doesn't fit this trope.
 In fact, he's a Woobie, Destroyer of Worlds with a Dark and Troubled Past so horrible you can't help but sympathise with him.
 Still, he can still be pretty creepy.

-Shinjiro's arrival marks a huge, sinister change in the atmosphere, especially in the female route in P 3 P because his social link contains a lot of dark foreshadowing.
+Persona 3: Shinjiro's arrival marks a huge, sinister change in the atmosphere, especially in the female route in P 3 P because his social link contains a lot of dark foreshadowing.
 And he dies after one month, sparking Akihiko and Ken's Character Development and showing you, finally, that a game with the tagline "Memento Mori" means exactly what it's saying, and will not pull its punches.

-Shadow the Hedgehog's introduction into the Sonic the Hedgehog franchise took the series down a much darker and grimmer path.
+Shadow the Hedgehog's introduction into franchise took the series down a much darker and grimmer path.
 Sonic Adventure had a larger share of dark moments than any of the previous games but ultimately contained an upbeat tone.
 Sonic Adventure 2 (Shadow's debut) is certifiably a point at which the series started experimenting with much heavier themes and Shadow was certainly a catalyst in the series' move in that direction (which continued all the way up to Sonic Unleashed).

 And he also gets beaten out by Mephiles the Dark in Sonic the Hedgehog (2006), who was depicted as having no justifications behind his horrific actions other than enjoying destroying things simply because he could, succeeded in murdering one of the heroes, and even successfully shattered the fabric of existence until he was defeated.
 He doesn't just get killed, he gets completely erased.